davidmarkclements/0x/docs/kernel-tracing.md

 used by the V8 engine version that was integrated into Node 8.5.0 and above.
 Any frames that do not get optimized will appear in kernel level tracing output as bytecode handlers.
-In order to resolve this, the kernel tracing software (perf and DTrace) has to be able to jump to another memory address where the name of the JavaScript function is held, however the memory address that it the kernel profiler should jump to is not exposed by the V8 engine to the kernel profiler.
+In order to resolve this, the kernel tracing software (perf) has to be able to jump to another memory address where the name of the JavaScript function is held, however the memory address that it the kernel profiler should jump to is not exposed by the V8 engine to the kernel profiler.
 This is one of the main reasons why 0x v4 uses V8 profiling instead of kernel